Event Store

 - Stream ID — the service name (e.g.,

-trip-service) - Event Count — total number of events in the stream
+trip-service). - Event Count — total events recorded for this service.

 Click a stream to open the event list.